 An interesting detail of Graz: There are a lot of signs mentioning the string A.E.I.O.U.
 This was used by the Habsburg Emperor Frederick III who resided in Graz for many years.
 The meaning of this string is still unsolved.
 [German]

-In this summer house former owned by Josef von Eggenwald (Eggenwaldsches Gartenhaus) the Peace Treaty of Leoben was signed between the Holy Roman Empire and the First French Republic on April 18th, 1797.
-This was an important event in the end of the ‘War of the First Coalition’.
-Today it houses a dependence of the museum for local history.
+In this summer house formerly owned by Josef von Eggenwald (Eggenwaldsches Gartenhaus), the Peace Treaty of Leoben was signed between the Holy Roman Empire and the First French Republic on April 18th, 1797.
+This was an important event at the end of the ‘War of the First Coalition’.
+Today it houses a branch of the museum for local history.
+[German]

 This house sign in Graz shows a bird standing on a combination of a star and a crescent.
 The combination star and crescent was already known in the Hellenistic period (4th–1st centuries BCE).
 The crescent represents the moon, the star represents the sun or the morning star.
 [German]

 This house sign is located at the former location of the town pharmacy in the building Hauptplatz No. 10.
 Since 1674, a gingerbread baker has been proved here.
 A pharmacy was run in this house since 1841.
 The house sign dates from the 19th century.
 [German]

 The sign with two lions was made by Italian migrant workers and renewed in 1957 by Alfred Kala.
 In 1973, the town pharmacy moved to the neighboring Meller house with the address Hauptplatz No. 9.

 This mosaic near the main railway station of Graz was created by Norbertine Bresslern-Roth (1891-1978).
 She is regarded as one of the most famous animal painters worldwide.
 Some of her works are displayed at the Neue Galerie in Graz.